Panther4242/VibeCast-V3/README.md

 ---

-## 📂 Installation
+## 🌐 Website

-1. Simply Download it at: https://github.com/Panther4242/VibeCast-V3/releases:
+1. If you're looking for the official website, you can find it right here: https://vibecastv3.win